safdar-azeem/vue-ssr-lite/docs/refactorplan.md

 })
 ```

-The runtime detects duplicate extension names in development and provides an actionable error/warning.
+A duplicate extension identity is a **configuration error**.
+The runtime **MUST** fail deterministically in **all environments** (development and production) when two resolved extensions share the same name.

+- Development: descriptive error with both extension sources if possible.
+- Production: concise diagnostic with extension name.

+Runtime semantics must remain the same regardless of `NODE_ENV`.
 Do not silently initialize the same extension twice.
+Do not allow production to behave differently from development for extension identity conflicts.

 ### 3.16 Extension Errors